trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 > *Practice makes perfect*, and we have invented games that encourage us to rehearse our mind-moves, such as chess and Go and poker, as well as prosthetic devices — telescopes, maps, calculators, clocks, and thousands of others — that permit us to apply our mind-moves in ever more artificial and sophisticated environments.

-Proteins can be "designed" by an evolutionary method, basically differentially replicating them, selecting the ones that are closer to what we want, gradually improving them.
+Proteins can be "designed" by an evolutionary method,  differentially replicating them, selecting the ones that are closer to what we want, gradually improving them.

 Over time, data gathering drudgery work and other tasks like it were automated away so now humans can spend more time doing creative design work.